What’s the history of the Law Fellowship program?

 • has helped with intake of clients marginalized by the system

-• grew up in a farming community and understands water politics as a result
+• grew up in a farming community and understands how water law and agricultural policies affect folks in rural Oregon

 • is from a part of Oregon or a community that is under-represented on Capitol Hill or in Salem